AndreasMadsen/stable-nalu/README.md

 # Neural Arithmetic Units

-This code encompass two publiations. for ICLR 2020.
+This code encompass two publiations.
 The ICLR paper is still in review, please respect the double-blind review process.

 ![Hidden Size results](readme-image.png)

+_Figure, shows performance of our proposed NMU model._

 ## Publications